iamjones/djones20-sdp/exercises/week08/README.md

  the strategy types.
 This is also known at decoupling.

 * It is appropriate to use the strategy pattern when you need a class that can change its behaviour at run time.

-For example if you are using code to generate some HTML you would have a
+3.
+* It is appropriate to use the abstract factory pattern when you want the flexibility of changing or adding many objects during runtime.
+For example you might have a many implementations of a car and a car could have different types of wheels, engine and body work.
+Using the abstract factory design pattern means you could have many classes that build different types of cars and each car can have a different configuration so a factory is need to build each individual car.